harshey23/Wardle/README.md

 # Wardle
-A thrilling word rush game designed to test your knowledge of English dictionary.
+A simple yet thrilling word rush game designed to test your knowledge of English dictionary.